Raising Real Men’s Gift Guide for Boys

 Top on the list for many boys are video and computer games, but we think they should be lower down on most lists, especially for younger boys.
 We do allow our boys to play video games and game systems, but for the most part we keep them at grandmother’s house for an occasional or weekend treat.
 Why?
 Most boys love exciting, action-packed games the most and those games fill a boy’s system with adrenaline, then leave him with no way to be active.
 We find that boys who spend a lot of time playing video games tend to get cranky and irritable with the rest of the family.
 They’re all charged up with no place to go!
 The exciting inaction just doesn’t work out too well for us.
 The addictive nature of some games is another issue you need to be careful of.
 Learn more here.

-We do like computer-based games that have some historical or practical premise, like Age of Empires, Microsoft’s Flight Simulator, and Minecraft.
+We do like computer-based games that have some historical or practical premise, like Minecraft.
+Check out the safe server, Skrafty, run by our friends, the Syx Family (scroll down on the page).
 They are time consuming to learn, though, and isolate both the player and the computer from the rest of the family.
+One answer to that is a family Minecraft server.
+One of our older boys set us up a private server that allows our children that are still home to play along with their adult siblings.
+That’s a cool way for them to bond!

 This is something most boys are born wanting, it seems.
 We think it’s best to keep the ownership in our own hands until they are teens, though.
 The children play on our tablets or phones, but since they’re ours, they have to ask in advance.
 That lets us manage the screen time a little better.
 Young kids need time to be bored, to imagine, to pretend, to read.
 We find that when the screens are shut down around here, the imaginations open up after a few hours.
 So, a tablet might be a better family gift or parent gift even if you mean for the children to use it a lot.